-- Do not include state or local indigent care programs.
-Report patients whose only payment source is a state or local indigent care program as "uninsured" on Table 4 and their charges, and any associated self-pay collections, etc. on the "self-pay" line, Line 13, as described below. - Do not report third-party coverage purchased through state or federal exchanges (which may be subsidized) here.
-Report as Private unless determined to be enrolled through subsidies from a Medicaid Expansion program, which are to be reported as Medicaid.
+- State or local indigent care programs.
+Report patients whose only payment source is a state or local indigent care program as Uninsured on Table 4 and their charges, any associated self-pay collections, etc. on the Self-Pay line, Line 13, as described below. - Third-party coverage purchased through state or federal exchanges (which may be subsidized).
+Report as Private unless determined to be enrolled through subsidies from a Medicaid expansion program, which are to be reported as Medicaid.